icy/genvsub/README.md

 the problem.
 You can use.
 And using `genvsub` is an alternative.

 Helm engineers solve Helm issue, Terraform engineers solve Terraform engineer.
-Why don't they just accept side-effects and both use environment variables instead?
+Why don't we just accept side-effects and both use environment variables instead?

 Please note that, in `Helm` `values.yaml`, you can't refer to another variable.
 When using some helm charts, you likely write down all hard-coded strings in `values.yaml`